leo-bogert/accuraterip-checksum/README.md

 You can use "EGit" (Eclipse git) to import the whole repository.
 It should as well ask you to import the project configuration then.

+The Eclipse configuration is currently unmaintained, using GNU Make is preferred.

 ## Author
 Leo Bogert (http://leo.bogert.de)